wp-plugins/flyzoo/readme.txt

 01.09.2015 * Fixed a potential conflict using avatars with some themes

 = 1.4.5 =
-11.10.2014 * Plugin optimizations / code improvements
+11.10.2014 * Plugin optimizations / improvements

 = 1.4.4 =
 10.22.2014 * NEW: Page Filters: enable/disable the chat on specific pages